Jury finds Alex Jones must pay Sandy Hook parents more than $4 million

 “It’s been a long journey, and it’s really nice to say to able to turn and look at my clients and say he can’t get off scot-free for this,” he said.

-Jones’ team argued the plaintiffs have not brought enough evidence Jones’ words caused their anguish or to justify that large of a verdict.
+Jones’ team argued the plaintiffs have not brought enough evidence to show Jones’ words caused their anguish or to justify that large of a sum.

-“So much of their argument is all about punishment,” Jones’ attorney Andino Reynal said earlier in the week.
+“So much of their argument is all about punishment,” Jones’ attorney Andino Reynal said.
 “I am going to talk to you guys about punishment when the time comes.
 Right now, I am going to talk to you guys about actual damages.”

 After the jury’s verdict, he said, “On behalf of the entire legal team, today was an absolute vindication for the American legal system.
 We are very pleased with the verdict thus far, and we look forward to presenting the rest of the case.”